craig-o-curtis/react-ecosystem-from-scratch/README.md

 const persistConfig = {
   key: 'root',
   storage, // defaults to localStorage on the web
-  stateReconciler: autoMergeLevel2 // Tells redux-persist how to reconcile intial + stored states };
+  stateReconciler: autoMergeLevel2 // Tells redux-persist how to reconcile initial + stored states };
 // persistConfig - tells Redux how to save, where to store app data const persistedReducer = persistReducer(persistConfig, rootReducer);